-Importance of 7 Phere (Seven Vows) in Hindu Marriage
+Importance of Saat Phere (Wedding Vows) in Hindu Marriage

-Marriage is an elaborate affair which signifies the bond between two people where they both in front of their families, friends and relatives take a pledge to be with another for their entire life.
-The tradition and concept of marriage is probably same in almost all the cultures.
+Marriage is an elaborate affair which signifies the bond between two people who pledge to be with another for their entire life in front of their families, friends and relatives.
+Saptapadi or Saat phere in Indian customs, wedding vows or marriage vows in others, the tradition and concept of marriage is probably the same in almost all the cultures.
 However, the difference that exists is in the rituals performed.

 In the ritual of saat phere, the couple takes seven rounds around the agnikund and also take seven different vows which are followed by the groom and bride for their whole life.
 By practicing this ritual, the couple seeks togetherness for seven births.

-Following is the significance of these seven vows (Saptapadi) in a Hindu wedding ceremony:
+Following is the significance of these seven marriage vows (Saptapadi) in a Hindu wedding ceremony:

 In the first vow, the groom agrees and promises to take enough care of the nourishment of his wife and would be responsible for providing food and happiness to her and the children.
 In response, the bride promises to take care of the family by sharing all the responsibilities, managing household finances and looking after the children, the home and their food.